HeardLibrary/digital-scholarship/host/wikidata/bot.md

 As we noted in the beginning, this kind of task is well suited to Wikibase.
 For one thing, Wikibase does not come with any items included - it is up to the users to add them.
 Since it isn't obvious at this point in time how Quickstatements can be used for batch creation of items with Wikibase, using a script of this kind is a good alternative.
 A reason why doing this kind of batch loading is more suitable for Wikibase than Wikidata is that before creating items in Wikidata, you should determine whether the items already exist.
 If they already exist, you should not create duplicate items and that would require a more sophisticated bot than this.
 Presumably in your own Wikibase instance you would know whether the items you were creating were new or not.

+## Preliminaries

+**Accessing Wikibase**

 If you don't have access to an online instance of Wikibase, you can install a local instance on your own computer using [these instructions](../../../lod/install/#using-docker-compose-to-create-an-instance-of-wikibase-on-your-local-computer).
-After you have access to an instance, go back to the [instructions for creating a bot](#create-your-bot) and generate a bot username and password there as you did for the Wikidata test instance.
+After you have access to an instance, go back to the [instructions for creating a bot](#set-up-the-bot) and generate a bot username and password there as you did for the Wikidata test instance.
 Then change the credentials.txt file to username and password, and change the value of `endpointUrl` to the URL of your Wikibase instance.
 If you are running it locally on your own computer, the URL will probably be `http://localhost:8181`.

-# Preparing the data to be added
+**Preparing the data to be added**

 Go to [this page](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikibase/cartoons.csv) and download the file `cartoons.csv` into the same directory where you downloaded the first bot script.